Police Remembrance Day

 The pin helps raise awareness of Police Remembrance Day and provides a mechanism by which Police members throughout the districts can honour the memory of their fallen colleagues.

-The feather of the Huia, for someone special.
+This translates to: The feather of the huia, for someone special.
 One dearly departed.

-Police Association President Greg O'Connor said, "The pin commemorates those police officers who have been slain while carrying out their duty.
+Police Association President Chris Cahill says, "The pin commemorates those police officers who have been slain while carrying out their duty.
 They paid the ultimate sacrifice.
 It also serves as an important reminder of the unique nature of policing - where the nature of the job itself brings with it the risk of death."

 When and how to wear the Police Remembrance Pin